Why we Love Yamaha CP4 Digital Stage Piano

 So, its a bit outdated but don't let the numbers fool you.
 It is still Top Notch Stage Piano and is worth of your hard earned money.

-Yamaha CP4 stage piano has set a new standard in stage pianos.
+Yamaha CP4 stage piano had set a new standard in stage pianos when it was launched.

 It has improved the stage piano standard in every possible way.
 It is one of the finest stage piano ever created (2013).

-The Yamaha brand has chosen to improve 3 most important feature a musician is looking for.
+The Yamaha brand has chosen to improve the 3 most important feature a musician is looking for.

-One of them is great sound which is really important, another one is great feel and it's truly has the best action that you won't find in other pianos in this price range.
+One of them is great sound which is important, another one is great to feel and it truly has the best action that you won't find in other pianos in this price range.

 And the last one is great and easy User Interface.